Low oxygen levels, the misuse of some medical treatments, and blood cancers can cause a high red blood cell count.

 - Sleep apnea — a condition in which breathing stops and starts many times during sleep.

-In some people, cancers or pre-cancers that affect the bone marrow can cause too many red blood cells to form.
+In some people, cancers or precancers that affect the bone marrow can cause too many red blood cells to form.
 An example is:

-- Polycythemia vera
+- Polycythemia vera — a type of blood cancer.

-Misuse of drugs to improve athletic performance
+Misuse of medical treatments to improve athletic performance

-Certain drugs boost the making of red blood cells, including:
+Some treatments boost the making of red blood cells, including:

 Higher red blood cell concentration